BrrunaRibeiro/Namaste/README.md

 ##### Strategy

-    The website initial ideia is to show an updated schedule, facilitate the Sign-Up process and reach new clients.
+    The website initial goal is to show an updated schedule, facilitate the Sign-Up process and reach new clients.
 The company needs more online presence and to grow revenue.
 The competition has innovative methodology but offers limited classes in limited schedule options.
-The differencial about Flow is the flexibility in schedule and genuine care for the clients, besides offering more space and even private rooms.
-Also, the owner temporarely moved to India to learn the best practices and learn from the best.
+The differential about Flow is the flexibility in schedule and a genuine care for the clients, besides offering more space and even private rooms.
+Also, the owner temporarily moved to India to learn the best practices and learn from the best.
 The company focuses on quality and constantly asks for feedback for improvements.

 ##### Scope

     Based on the Strategy overview, the website will have a catching-eye home page; an easy to find sign-up page; an online schedule which can be updated and visible to all students at once.
-In a future realease, a page to possibly leave a feedback/sugestions will be included.
+In a future release, a page to possibly leave a feedback/suggestions will be included.

 ##### Structure